nocobase/website/content/articles/6-best-open-source-ai-tools-to-build-dashboards/index.md

 GitHub Stars: 71.2k

+**Overview**

-**Overview**  Grafana is an open source platform for visualization and monitoring.
+Grafana is an open source platform for visualization and monitoring.
 It is built around time series and observability data, and is also widely used for business metrics and dashboard creation.

-**Core use cases**
+**Core uses**

 * **Real time monitoring and metric visualization**  Grafana connects to time series databases, log services, and monitoring tools to display data as charts, trends, and metric cards.
 It supports system monitoring, service performance tracking, and real time business analysis.
 * **Unified views across multiple data sources**  With support for sources such as Prometheus, Elasticsearch, MySQL, PostgreSQL and BigQuery, Grafana lets teams combine heterogeneous data into a single dashboard for consolidated monitoring and operations views.

-**AI related capabilities**
+**AI-related features**

 Grafana does not include native AI features, but its plugin system and API based data sources make AI integration straightforward: